franca/franca/README.md

 ## Misc

-There is an [online Franca presentation](https://projects.itemis.de/html/web-presentations/kbi/std/franca_std/) available.
+There is an [online Franca user guide](https://info.itemis.com/en/franca-user-guide) available.
 This can also be used nicely from smartphones and tablets.

 The Franca framework has been built using the open source projects [EMF](http://www.eclipse.org/emf),